Alexander zu Dohna-Schlobitten (1899–1997)

-Wilhelm Hermann Alexander Fürst zu Dohna-Schlobitten (Alexander, Prince zu Dohna-Schlobitten) (11 December 1899 – 29 October 1997) was a German Junker, soldier, businessman and author.
+Wilhelm Hermann Alexander Fürst zu Dohna-Schlobitten (Alexander, Prince zu Dohna-Schlobitten; 11 December 1899 – 29 October 1997) was a German Junker, soldier, businessman and author.

-Youth
+Early life

 Dohna was born in Potsdam, the son of Richard Emil Prince zu Dohna-Schlobitten (1872–1918) by his marriage to Princess Marie Mathilde zu Solms-Hohensolms-Lich.
 He grew up in Potsdam, where his father was in the service of the Gardes du Corps, and at his family's estate of Schlobitten.

 After the outbreak of World War I, due to the danger of invasion by the Russians, Dohna was evacuated to Darmstadt, together with his siblings, where they lived at the court of his uncle-in-law Ernest Louis, Grand Duke of Hesse.
 In 1916 he moved to Davos, Switzerland, where he passed his Abitur in 1918.

 On 1 June 1918 he joined the Prussian Army regiment Garde du Corps and was deployed to Ukraine for a short time before the War ended in November.
 He returned to Schlobitten after his father's death, received a training in agriculture and forestry, and studied at the University of Bonn.
 From 1924 until 1945 he administered the family estates of Schlobitten and Prökelwitz.